MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Specify your choice of a migration rule name.
 Use a descriptive name that helps you to identify how one or more labels from your previous labeling solution should be mapped to an Azure Information Protection label.
 The name displays in the scanner reports and in Event Viewer.

 Note that this setting does not remove any visual markings that the old label might have applied.
 To remove headers and footers, see the next section, [Remove headers and footers from other labeling solutions](#remove-headers-and-footers-from-other-labeling-solutions).

+Known Issue: If you use this setting and the setting to [Protect PDF files by using the ISO standard for PDF encryption](client-admin-guide-customizations.md#protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), you cannot use File Explorer and right-click for protected PDF documents that have a .ppdf file name extension.

 ### Example 1: One-to-one mapping of the same label name